Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Introduction

 The development of weakly-supervised training strategies~\cite{Hu2018,Li2018} enabled model training by combining intensity information with other data types (e.g., segmentation masks).
 Intensity-based unsupervised training for non-rigid registration was explored for abdominal and lung CT~\cite{Fu2020LungRegNet:Lung,Lei20194D-CTNetwork}.
 Building cross-modality image registration models through reinforcement learning has also been explored~\cite{Hu2021End-to-endLearning}.
 However, semi-supervised training of convolutional encoder-decoder architectures has been favoured for training registration models and producing the displacement map~\cite{Herin2022Learn2Reg}.

-In our study, the focus is brought towards improving the training scheme of deep neural networks for image registration to cater more easily to use-cases with limited data.
+In our study, the focus is brought towards improving the training scheme of deep neural networks for deformable image registration to cater more easily to use-cases with limited data.
 We narrowed the scope to mono-modal registration, and the investigation of transfer learning across image modalities and anatomies.
-Our proposed main contributions are: \begin{itemize} \item an augmentation layer for on-the-fly data augmentation and ground truth generation of samples for non-rigid image registration, based on thin plate splines (TPS), removing the need to store augmented copies on disk, \item an uncertainty weighting loss layer to enable adaptive multi-task learning in a weakly-supervised learning approach, \item and the validation of a cross-anatomy and cross-modality transfer learning approach for image registration with scarce data. \end{itemize}
+Our proposed main contributions are: \begin{itemize} \item an augmentation layer for on-the-fly data augmentation (compatible with TensorFlow GPU computational graphs), which includes generation of ground truth samples for non-rigid image registration, based on thin plate splines (TPS), removing the need for pre-computation and storage of augmented copies on disk, \item an uncertainty weighting loss layer to enable adaptive multi-task learning in a weakly-supervised learning approach, \item and the validation of a cross-anatomy and cross-modality transfer learning approach for image registration with scarce data. \end{itemize}